I am an absolute bookworm!

 Representation of LGBTQ+

-I feel extremely blessed to be living in a time when we have amazing authors like Holden Sheppard, Alicia Tuckerman, Maddie Godfrey, Alison Evans and so many more (who I will remember and add asap) who are creating and including relatable and awesome main characters for those of us who identify as party of the LGBTQ+ community, but we still need more stories and better representation.
+I feel extremely blessed to be living in a time when we have amazing authors like Holden Sheppard, Alicia Tuckerman, Maddie Godfrey, Alison Evans, Meg Caddy and so many more who are creating and Incredible relatable and awesome characters for those of us who identify as part of the LGBTQ+ community.

-One of the book I am currently writing for my NaNoWriMo project has many LGBTQ+ characters who are essential to the story, just as so many amazing LGBTQ+ people in our world are essential to our lives and I can't wait to share it once it's edited!
+One of the books which I have just finished the first draft for my NaNoWriMo project has many LGBTQ+ characters who are essential to the story just as so many amazing LGBTQ+ people in our world are essential to our lives and I can't wait to share it once it's edited!

 Some fun pics of me with a bunch of inspirational authors